hazelcast/hazelcast/hazelcast-documentation/src/JavaClient.md

 ### Listeners

-Listeners can be configured to listen on various event types on client side.
-Global events not relating to any distributed object can be configured through [ListenerConfig](#).
-Whereas distributed object listeners like map entry listeners or list item listeners should be configured through their proxies.
-Please refer to [Listeners](#) for more information about listeners.
+Listeners can be configured to listen to various event types on the client side.
+Global events not relating to any distributed object can be configured through [ListenerConfig](#listenerconfig).
+Whereas, distributed object listeners like map entry listeners or list item listeners should be configured through their proxies.
+You can refer to the related sections under each distributed data structure in this reference manual.

 ### Transactions

-Transactional distributed object are supported on client side.
-Please refer to [Transactions] on how to use them
+Transactional distributed objects are supported on the client side.
+Please see [Transactions](#transactions) chapter on how to use them.

 ### Network Configuration Options

 ```java
 ClientConfig clientConfig = new ClientConfig();
 ClientNetworkConfig networkConfig = clientConfig.getNetworkConfig();
 ```

 #### Address List
 Address List is the initial list of cluster addresses to which the client will connect.
 Client uses this list to find an alive node.
 Although it may be enough to give only one address of a node in the cluster (since all nodes communicate with each other), it is recommended to give all nodes’ addresses.

-If the port part is omitted then 5701, 5702, and 5703 will be tried in random order.
+If the port part is omitted then 5701, 5702, and 5703 will be tried in a random order.

 ```java
 clientConfig.getNetworkConfig().addAddress("10.1.1.21", "10.1.1.22:5703");
 ```

 You can provide multiple addresses with ports provided or not as seen above.
-The provided list is shuffled to try them in random order.
+The provided list is shuffled to try them in a random order.

-Default value is “localhost”.
+Default value is *localhost*.

 #### Smart Routing

-This parameter sets smart client or dummy client.
+This parameter defines whether the client is smart or a dummy one.

 ```java
 //sets client to dummy client mode
 clientConfig.getNetworkConfig().setSmartRouting(false);
 ```
-Default is smart client mode.
+Default is *smart client* mode.

 #### Redo Operation

-Enables/disables redo-able operations as described in [Retryable operation failure](Retryable operation failure)
+Enables/disables redo-able operations as described in [Retry-able Operation Failure](#retry-able-operation-failure).

 ```java
 //enables redo
 clientConfig.getNetworkConfig().setRedoOperation(true);
 ```
-Default is disabled.
+Default is *disabled*.

 #### Connection Timeout

 Timeout value in milliseconds for nodes to accept client connection requests.
-Default value is 5000 milliseconds.

 ```java
 //enables redo
 clientConfig.getNetworkConfig().setConnectionTimeout(1000);
 ```

-Default is 60000.
+Default value is *5000* milliseconds.

 #### Connection Attempt Limit

 While client is trying to connect initially to one of the members in the `ClientNetworkConfig.addressList`, all might be not available.
-Instead of giving up, throwing Exception and stopping client, it will attempt to retry as much as `ClientNetworkConfig.connectionAttemptLimit` times
+Instead of giving up, throwing exception and stopping the client, it will attempt to retry as much as `ClientNetworkConfig.connectionAttemptLimit` times.

 ```java
 //enables redo
 clientConfig.getNetworkConfig().setConnectionAttemptLimit(5);
 ```

-Default is 2.
+Default value is *2*.

 #### Connection Attempt Period